-How to sell a wedding album to every one of your brides
+How to sell a wedding album to every one of your couples

 Do you love having your images printed in beautiful albums for your clients?
 Do you care about quality, presentation and professionalism in your craft?
 Do every one of your clients get an album, though?